jonathanHuwP/CrystalGrowthTracker/src/README_DrawingLabel.md

 1. it is possible for the user to move the mouse outside the image.
 2. In copying mode the user can only make one adjustment to a line before having to accept or reject it.
 This prevents multiple adjustments, and is likely to infuriate users.
+3. the Drawing/Adjusting and Creating/copying states should be combined.